MarkusHackspacher/pyLottoSimu/README.md

 Lotto Generator und Simulator

-a program for the german lottery "pick 6 out of 49" system.
+a simulation of the German (6 of 49), Austria (6 of 45) or EuroMillionen (5 of 50 plus 2) lottery system.

 install
 -------